itaborai83/grouper/README.md

 [{'Regiao': 'Midwest'}, {'Regiao': 'Northeast'}, {'Regiao': 'Southeast'}]
 ```

-This may come in handy from time to time.
-You can also implement custom grouping logic by subclassing `KeyExpr` or its parent `RowExpr` and using it directly.
+If you need, you can also implement custom grouping logic by subclassing `KeyExpr` or its parent `RowExpr` and using it directly.

 ## Aggregation operations